Tetrahedrite

-Tetrahedrite is a copper antimony sulfosalt mineral with formula: (Cu,Fe)_{12}Sb_{4}S_{13}.
+Tetrahedrite is a copper antimony sulfosalt mineral with the formula: (Cu,Fe)_{12}Sb_{4}S_{13}.
 It is the antimony endmember of the continuous solid solution series with arsenic-bearing tennantite.
-Pure endmembers of the series are seldom if ever seen in nature.
+Pure endmembers of the series are rarely if ever seen in nature.
 Of the two, the antimony rich phase is more common.
 Other elements also substitute in the structure, most notably iron and zinc, along with less common silver, mercury and lead.
 Bismuth also substitutes for the antimony site and bismuthian tetrahedrite or annivite is a recognized variety.
 The related, silver dominant, mineral species freibergite, although rare, is notable in that it can contain up to 18% silver.

 Mineralogy

 Tetrahedrite gets its name from the distinctive tetrahedron shaped cubic crystals.
 The mineral usually occurs in massive form, it is a steel gray to black metallic mineral with Mohs hardness of 3.5 to 4 and specific gravity of 4.6 to 5.2.

 Tetrahedrite occurs in low to moderate temperature hydrothermal veins and in some contact metamorphic deposits.
 It is a minor ore of copper and associated metals.
 It was first described in 1845 for occurrences in Freiberg, Saxony, Germany.
 Historically, it was an important ore of copper, the formula Cu_{3}SbS_{3} corresponding with 57.5% of the metal; it was also worked as an ore of silver, of which element it sometimes contains as much as 30%.